ladislaogarcia/node-packages-installed-version/README.md

 1. 'Prettier': Installed dependency.
 2. 'Storybook': Not a dependency of this project.

-It is possible to run it for not installed dependency testing.
-It is only needed to install any package and **remove it manually from inside 'node_modules'.
+It can run to check for non-installed dependencies.
+It is only required to install any package and **remove it manually from inside 'node_modules'.
 Do not use 'npm uninstall'** because it also will erase the dependency from 'package.json'.

 Then, add it to 'items' array as this: